Matthew 6:27-29

 Clothing - Why does Jesus mention food and clothing?
 Aren't these the basic necessities of life?
 And as such these basic elements stand for all of the things we need to live in this world, including housing, jobs, money, etc. Jesus is saying don't worry about any of these things.

-Observe (2648) (katamanthano from kata = prefix to intensify the meaning + manthano = intentional learning by inquiry & observation, genuinely understand and accept a teaching accept it as true and to apply it in one’s life) means to learn thoroughly, to study carefully so that one learns thoroughly.
+Observe (2648) (katamanthano from kata = intensifies meaning + manthano = intentional learning by inquiry and observation, genuinely understand and accept a teaching accept it as true and to apply it in one’s life) means to learn thoroughly, to study carefully so that one learns thoroughly, denoting intellectual awareness gained by thorough examination.
+In the NT, to note accurately, observe, consider.
+Katamanthano is used only here where Jesus exhorts His followers not merely to see how the lilies of the field grow but to “consider, observe (them) carefully”.Such scrutiny and contemplation will teach them that God cares for their needs.
+In Ge 24:21

 Have you ever seen a worried lily?
 Do they toil and spin?
 Of course not.
 They don't have to because God takes care of them.
 But children of God are living souls of infinitely more value than the lilies of the field, for they have been redeemed by the precious blood of the Lamb.
 God will make sure your body is clothed with what you need.